potatoscript/git/README.md

 ### Merge

+- Merging Branches = Integrating one Branch into Another
 - To merge branches locally, use git checkoutto switch to the branch you want to merge into.
 - Next, use git mergeand specify the name of the other branch to bring into this branch.